 (#562)The TSID subfield within the TS Info field of the TSPEC element shall be reserved.
-Since the AP may choose a Power Management mode of MRG-SP, the non-AP STA should set the Minimum Service Interval, Maximum Service Interval and Service Start Time fields in the TSPEC to indicate the STA’s preferred wake-up schedule.
+Since the AP may choose a delivery method(#2) of GCR-SP (#686), the non-AP STA should set the Minimum Service Interval, Maximum Service Interval and Service Start Time fields in the TSPEC to indicate the STA’s preferred wake-up schedule.

-(#562)The MRG Request subelement specifies the Ack policy and a Power Management mode requested by the non-AP STA for the group addressed stream.
+(#562)The GCR (#686) Request subelement specifies the retransmission(#961) policy and a delivery method(#2) requested by the non-AP STA for the group addressed stream.
+The Retransmission(#961) Policy field shall not be set to “No Preference”(#665).
+The Delivery Method field shall not be set to “No Preference”(#664)

-A non-AP STA shall not request simultaneous transmission of an MRG group address stream via both MRG and DMS.
+A non-AP STA shall not request (#195)transmission of a GCR (#686)group address via the GCR service while it has an active DMS service for this group address.
+A non-AP STA shall not request transmission of a group address via DMS while it has an active GCR (#686) service for this group address.(#195)

-An AP accepts an MRG request by sending a DMS Status field with the Status field set to “Accept” as described in 11.22.15.1 with the following modifications:
+An AP accepts a GCR (#686) request by sending a DMS Status field with the Status field set to “Accept” as described in 11.22.15.1 with the following modifications:

-(#562)The DMS Status field shall include an MRG Response subelement indicating the Ack policy and Power Management mode for the group addressed stream.
+(#562)The DMS Status field shall include an GCR (#686) Response subelement indicating the retransmission(#961) policy , delivery method(#2) and GCR Concealemnt Address for the group addressed stream.
+The GCR Concealment Address field of the GCR Response subelement shall be set to dot11GCRConcealmentAddress. (#636)

-(#562)If the MRG group address stream is subject to the MRG-SP Power Management mode, then the AP shall also include a Schedule element in the DMS Status field indicating the wake-up schedule for the group address stream.
+(#562)If the GCR (#686) group address stream is subject to the GCR-SP (#686) delivery method(#2), then the AP shall also include a Schedule element in the DMS Status field indicating the wake-up schedule for the group address stream.

-For each MRG Request subelement, the AP may adopt the requested Ack policy and Power Management mode, maintain its existing Ack policy and Power Management mode, select an alternate Ack policy and Power Management mode or deny MRG service for the group addressed stream.
+For each GCR (#686) Request subelement, the AP may adopt the requested retransmission(#961) policy and delivery method(#2), maintain its existing retransmission(#961) policy and delivery method(#2), select an alternate retransmission(#961) policy and delivery method(#2) or deny GCR (#686) service for the group addressed stream.

-The Ack policy shall not be MRG-Block-Ack for an MRG group address while the AP has an MRG agreement for the group address with a non-AP STA that(#688) had the Advanced MRG field set to 0 in the Extended Capabilities element in the (Re)Association Request most recently received by the AP.
+The retransmission(#961) policy shall not be GCR (#686)-Block-Ack for an GCR (#686) group address while the AP has an GCR (#686) agreement for the group address with a non-AP STA that(#688) had the Advanced GCR (#686) field set to 0 in the Extended Capabilities element in the (Re)Association Request most recently received by the AP.

-An AP denies an MRG request by sending a DMS Status field with the Status field set to “Deny” as described in 11.22.15.1 with the following modifications:
+An AP denies an GCR (#686) request by sending a DMS Status field with the Status field set to “Deny” as described in 11.22.15.1 with the following modifications:

-(#562)The DMS Status field shall include an empty MRG Response subelement
+(#562)The DMS Status field shall include an empty GCR (#686) Response subelement

-The AP shall not reject a Reassociation Request for the reason that one or more MRG Service requests are denied.
+The AP shall not reject a Reassociation Request for the reason that one or more GCR (#686) Service requests are denied.

-If the non-AP STA determines that one or more MRG Response subelements are unacceptable, then the non-AP STA shall discard any received ADDBA request frames for the unacceptable MRG streams and the non-AP STA shall send a new DMS Request frame containing a DMS Request element with one DMS Descriptor for each unacceptable MRG stream.
+If the non-AP STA determines that one or more GCR (#686) Response subelements are unacceptable, then the non-AP STA shall discard any received ADDBA request frames for the unacceptable GCR (#686) streams and the non-AP STA shall send a new DMS Request frame containing a DMS Request element with one DMS Descriptor for each unacceptable GCR (#686) stream.
 The DMSID fields shall be set to the DMSIDs of the unacceptable streams and the Request Type field shall be set to “Remove”.

+If the non-AP STA accepts the GCR Response, it shall set dot11GCRConcealmentAddress to the value contained in the GCR Concealment Address field of the GCR Response subelement. (#636)